Our employees only speak German in the office and on the phone.

 • Has a spouse ever been married before:

-• a certified copy of the marriage register of the last marriage with a note on dissolution
+• certified copy from the marriage register of the last previous marriage with a note of dissolution

-• as a substitute or in the case of previous marriages abroad: evidence of the closing and dissolution of all previous relationships - e.g. marriage certificates, death certificates, all divorce decrees (complete and with a note from the court stating when the judgment became final ("legal force note")
+• alternatively or in the case of previous marriages abroad: proof of the conclusion and dissolution of all previous marriages - e.g. marriage certificates, death certificates, all divorce decrees (complete and with a note from the court stating when the judgment became legally binding ("final judgment"))

-• if applicable, recognition of the foreign divorce by the President of the Higher Regional Court
+• Recognition of the foreign divorce by the President of the Higher Regional Court, if applicable

 • Had a spouse already established a registered civil partnership: